animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 My grandpa was a self-reliant man, but the stress of moving from the Jewish home to that heart doctor's office was extreme.
 My mom was there, and it was a big ordeal just to help him stand amid the kidney problems that were causing him difficulty moving.
 He died that night of heart failure, after that gruelling trial to get to his heart doctor's office.
 That doctor had even asked, "Why was he discharged from the hospital?
 In this condition, he should be in the hospital."

+His heart failed, at least sooner than it would have, due to visiting his heart doctor.

+In Uzbekistan, primary physciians visited patients, even to their homes.
+That wasn't the case with cardiologists, but American healthcare should try to go a step up from Uzbek healthcare, not a step down.

 #### How my grandma got dementia

 She was prescribed a cocktail of neuroactive drugs before she had dementia.
 Seroquil, Lyrica, Xanax, and the list goes on.
 She didn't have any of the conditions those medications are primarily supposed to treat (Seroquil is an antipsychotic, Lyrica is an antiepileptic, Xanax is a benzo), and every time she developed a new symptom from one, they prescribed yet another.